ryanhebert/duo_scripts/Python/location_policy_update/README.md

 ## 5. Configuration

+## First-Time Setup and Credential Handling

+### Initial Credential and Policy Key Setup

+On the **first run**, the script will prompt you interactively for all required Duo configuration values:

+- **API Hostname**
+- **Integration Key (ikey)**
+- **Secret Key (skey)**
+- **Policy Key**

+These values are entered once and are required to establish authenticated access to the Duo Admin API and to identify the policy that will be managed.

+After successful entry:

+- Credentials (**ikey, skey, API host**) are securely stored using the operating system’s native **keyring** service.
+- The **policy key** is also stored securely and associated with this script instance.

+On **subsequent runs**, you will **not be prompted again** for these values.
+The script automatically retrieves them from secure storage, allowing normal operation without re-entering sensitive information.

+If credentials or the policy key need to be changed, they must be explicitly cleared from the keyring or updated through the script’s credential reset flow.

+---

+### Important Security Notice

+⚠️ **Protect Access to This Script Once Configured**

+After initial configuration, this script has the ability to:
+- Authenticate to the Duo Admin API
+- Read and modify Duo policy configuration

+Anyone with access to the machine and permission to execute this script can perform policy changes **without re-authenticating**.

+**Strongly recommended controls:**
+- Restrict filesystem access to the script directory (NTFS permissions)
+- Limit execution to trusted administrative users only
+- Avoid storing or running the script on shared or multi-user systems
+- Protect the system with disk encryption and OS-level account controls

+Treat this script with the same level of protection as other administrative security tooling.

+---

 ### Duo Admin API Credentials

 The script uses `keyring` to securely store your Duo Admin API credentials.
 The first time you run the script, or if credentials are not found, it will prompt you to enter them interactively: